 Who do I call if I have lost my dog?

-Report your dog missing by telephoning us on 01768 817817 as soon as possible.
-We keep a register of all lost and found dogs within Eden district.
+Report your dog missing as soon as possible.
+We keep a register of all lost and found dogs within the Eden area.
 It is also worth informing the local vets.
-If you live close to the border of Eden district you should also call neighbouring District or Borough Councils.
+If you live close to the border of Westmorland and Furness Council you should also contact Cumberland Council.

 You may also wish to contact the microchip company and tell them.
 The details should be on the paperwork you were given from the microchipper.